-All course requirements must be approved prior to obtaining final assessment.
+All course requirements must be approved prior to obtaining the final assessment.

 Assessment is based on learning objectives.
-Final assessment is given as a pass/fail mark, and is determined in one of two alternative ways:
+The final assessment is given as a pass/fail mark and is determined in one of two alternative ways:

 Alternative 1 (normal)

 Students choosing alternative 1 commit themselves to follow at least 80 % of the tuition in the course.
 Students will also perform at least one internal concert per semester.
-Final assessment is set by the course instructor based on each student’s level of achievement throughout the course period.
+The final assessment is set by the course instructor based on each student's level of achievement throughout the course period.

 The final assessment is set on the basis of a practical examination with at least two internal examiners, where the student performs a self-chosen program of approx. 10 minutes.
 The student will also be tested in simple transposition by ear and prima vista play by chords.

 Students who choose Alternative 2 are responsible for making their choice known by sending an email to the Exams Office at email@example.com by 1 February in the second semester of the course.

 Students who do not pass the course must complete a practical exam as described above in Alternative 2.